How a Brain Injury Can Cause Hormone Dysregulation (And What to Do About It)

 We know how difficult it can be to get to get help for PCS and hormone dysregulation, especially since so many of the symptoms are attributable to other common conditions.
 Many doctors just aren’t familiar with how a concussion can cause them.
 It can be easy to lose hope, especially if doctor after doctor tells you they can’t find anything wrong with you.

 Don’t give up.
 You know your body better than anyone.
 If you know something’s not right, trust your instincts, and keep searching for answers.

 We can’t promise that our treatment will repair your hormone dysregulation.
 But we can help considerably with post-concussion syndrome, and we can get you on the path to treatment for endocrine dysfunction.
 It isn’t an easy journey — it takes hard work in therapy and finding the right dose of medications — but you can get better.

 Our patients, on average, report 60% improvement in their symptoms after just one week of treatment.
 And 95% show statistically verified restoration of brain function.
 If you’ve been suffering from symptoms connected to a possible brain injury, we may be able to help.
-Schedule a free consultation to discuss your symptoms with a member of our team.
+Schedule a consultation to discuss your symptoms with a member of our team.

 About Dr. Jaycie Loewen